 - Sharing of electrons takes place in a definite direction, hence, it is a directional bond.

 1. Why do atoms combine to form a molecule?

-Atoms combine together to form molecules because atoms, in general, cannot exist on their own.
+Atoms combine to form molecules because atoms, in general, cannot exist on their own.
 Each atom is also unstable and therefore needs stability.
-Therefore, atoms also combine together to achieve a stable electronic configuration.
+Therefore, atoms also combine to achieve a stable electronic configuration.

 2. What is Dative bonding?

-Dative bonding also known as co-ordinate bonding is a type of a covalent bond in which sharing of electron takes place from the same atom.
+Dative bonding also known as co-ordinate bonding is a type of covalent bond in which sharing of electron takes place from the same atom.

 3. Write an example of co-ordinate bonding.